yannicvlegel/node-p1-reader/README.md

 The module emits the following events:

+* `connected` : When a connection with the Smart Meter was successfully setup
 * `reading` : When a reading is received via the serial connection (should be on a 10 second interval)
 * `error` : When the serial connection emits an error
 * `close` : When the serial connection closes for some reason